 |van Gogh's Self Portrait 1889||vangogh120K.tsp||120,000|

 The following papers discuss the mathematics behind the selection of city locations for these TSP Art instances.

 Pretty examples of other TSP drawings can be found on Robert Bosch's TSP Art page and on the page of Craig Kaplan.

 The best known results for the TSP Art instances are given in the table below.
-I would be happy to post any improvements you find!
+The tour length, given in the Best Tour column, is a link to the tour in TSPLIB format.
+I would be happy to post any improvements you find.

 |Problem||Best Tour||Source of Tour|

 |vangogh120K||6,543,609||Kazuma Honda, Yuichi Nagata, Isao Ono (2013)|